 Even those who ate plenty of vegetables, like Gillespie, didn’t realize how naturally delicious they could be without the traditional addition of meat.
 “Collard greens are known as a standard-bearer of Southern food, and at Gunshow, they’re our second-most-popular dish,” he noted.
 “We actually use a vegetarian recipe.
 We tried making it with meat and found that it muddled the flavor.
 Frankly, it’s better tasting, despite the fact that it’s vegetarian.”

 Interestingly, only one chef saw an incongruence between veganism and Southern cooking: Nathalie Dupree.
-“Southern cooking is always done with a bit of meat, like fat back,” Dupree said.
+“Southern cooking is always done with a bit of meat, like fat back,” asserts Dupree.
 “The reality is that you can’t work without decent food in your body.
 And we’ve learned that eating vegetables only will not sustain you.
 Nutritionally, veganism is hard to sustain.
 To eat as a proper vegan takes a lot of time.”

-Dupree also believes that Southern food “has a lot of honesty to it,” which she said can be “contrived” in some vegan foods.
+Dupree also believes that Southern food “has a lot of honesty to it,” which she says can be “contrived” in some vegan foods.
 “We’re talking flavors and keeping them true.
 In Southern cooking, green beans taste like green beans.
 Corn tastes like corn.
 If you don’t believe in hamburgers, why eat vegetable ones?
 It’s an attempt to copy main street food and yet eschew the very food itself.
 It’s kind of peculiar.”

 While tradition plays a huge role in Southern cooking, innovation is also vital.
-“Whether vegan, vegetarian, or however, Southern food is adapting and evolving,” said Willis.
+“Whether vegan, vegetarian, or however, Southern food is adapting and evolving,” boasts Willis.
 “It’s not a cuisine that belongs in the museum.
 It doesn’t always have to be what grandma made.”

-Gillespie concurred.
-“So much of Southern cooking is based on tradition – what your granny made and how she made it.
+Here Gillespie agrees with Willis: “So much of Southern cooking is based on tradition — what your granny made and how she made it.
 Nowadays, we have a much wider knowledge base.
 Cooks today, especially restaurant cooks, are always trying to refine their techniques and flavor profiles.
 There’s an extreme reverence for ingredients in Southern cooking, and it’s not surprising to me that folks are adding less, or eliminating meat and dairy from their Southern meals.
 I see it as a natural progression or evolution of Southern cuisine.”